Disposal/Hazardous waste

 Hazardous waste storage

-Hazardous waste (packaging) must also be properly labelled, including the waste code that encodes the origin of the waste and its chemical composition.
+Hazardous waste (packaging) must be properly labelled, including the waste code that encodes the origin of the waste and its chemical composition.
 The label should also include the date of packaging and the packer as well as warning signs in accordance with the laws and regulations on chemicals and chemical products, classification, labelling and packaging.

 How to dispose of hazardous waste?